microsoft/vscode/CONTRIBUTING.md

 * Automatically locks issues 45 days after they are closed.

 If you believe the bot got something wrong, please open a new issue and let us know.

+## Community Issue Triaging

+VS Code receives a high volume of issues every day.
+As the team has limited bandwidth, we are sometimes unable to respond to issues in a timely manner.
+However, we have a bot that allows a list of privileged users to label issues.
+If you would like to offer help in triaging issues, check out this [wiki](https://github.com/Microsoft/vscode/wiki/Community-Issue-Tracking).

 ## Contributing Fixes